cchudzicki-ocw-testing/res.24-002/content/pages/instructor-insights.md

 title: Instructor Insights
 uid: ea7c2a7f-63df-4968-a2dc-c6b2f93211ba
 ---
-In the pages linked below, Professors Michel DeGraff and Haynes Miller discuss various aspects of the MIT-Haiti Initiative and the related Platfòm MIT-Ayiti.
+In the pages linked below, Professors Michel DeGraff and Haynes Miller discuss various aspects of the MIT-Haiti Initiative and the related Platfòm MIT-Ayiti:

 {{% resource_link "be597ce7-c131-4373-b3dc-ae70b45dda49" "Why the MIT-Initiative Was Founded" %}}